CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/slidedeck-lite-for-wordpress/readme.txt

 == Description ==

 = Deprecation Notice =
-**SlideDeck 1 Lite for WordPress is deprecated.** We will still be applying critical bug fixes, but we suggest that you consider trying [SlideDeck 2 Lite](http://wordpress.org/extend/plugins/slidedeck2/) for WordPress instead.
+**SlideDeck 1 Lite for WordPress is deprecated.** As of 3/13/2013 we will not longer be updating this plugin, but we suggest that you consider trying [SlideDeck 2 Lite](http://wordpress.org/extend/plugins/slidedeck2/) for WordPress instead.
 [SlideDeck 2 Lite](http://wordpress.org/extend/plugins/slidedeck2/) has replaced SlideDeck 1 and is now our primary SlideDeck focus.

 Thanks for your support! - The SlideDeck Team